Carlingford, New South Wales: Rail

 Carlingford railway station was the terminus of the Carlingford Line on the Sydney Trains network.
 The Carlingford Line, which opened on 20 April 1896 as a private railway, then as a public line on 1 August 1901, was a mostly single-track line.
 Trains operated as all stops services to Clyde railway station every 30 or 60 minutes, before terminating where passengers would then have to change for a train service to the city.
 Consequently, the service had low patronage.
 As part of the CityRail Clearways Project, a passing loop was promised for the Carlingford Line with two services per hour all day to become effective in 2010.
 This was however scrapped in the 2008 mini-budget.

 A conversion of the Camellia to Carlingford section of the Carlingford railway line to light rail was announced in 2015 as part of the Parramatta Light Rail project.
-On 5 January 2020, the railway line shut down between Clyde and Carlingford railway stations to commence construction of the Parramatta Light Rail Project, due to be delivered in 2023.
-A bus service (Route 535) running all stops between Parramatta railway station and ex-Carlingford Railway Station was introduced as a measure to replace the rail service during the construction.
+On 5 January 2020, the railway line shut down between Clyde and Carlingford railway stations to commence construction of the Parramatta Light Rail Project, due to be opened in late 2024.
+A bus service, Route 535, running all stops between Parramatta railway station and ex-Carlingford Railway Station, was introduced as a measure to replace the rail service during the construction.

+The light rail station opened in 20 December 2024, serving as the terminus for the L4 Westmead & Carlingford line.